 Program delivery & structure

-Students can expect to complete the MEng Internetworking degree on average in two years.
-Typically students take two courses per term over two academic years.
+Students can expect to complete the MEng Internetworking degree in two years.
+Students take two courses per term over two academic years with no scheduled breaks.
 Courses are five credit-hours each.
 Courses are offered sequentially, in prerequisite order.
 Weekend days may be required according to the needs of specific courses.
 Students are normally required to register for all courses at the beginning of a term.

 The Internetworking program has a September and January intake each year.